 For a family member, it can hard to see a loved one go through this experience.
 This is why experts at New Life House are important in the recovery process.
 Sober living facilities provide a safe environment for that detox.
 They do so without causing further embarrassment or guilt for the user who doesn’t want a family member to witness what could be their darkest moments.

-Detox is not the only component of our recovery program.
 We offer counseling, group meetings, 12-step programs, and any other appropriate support methods for an addict.
 Detox from Suboxone is more than just quitting Suboxone.
 It requires getting to the root of addiction and developing tools to combat cravings in the future.
 We’ll supply your loved with everything they need to move forward.

 New Life House can address Suboxone abuse to your loved one.
 At our facility, we offer a comprehensive, holistic approach in all sober-living plans.
 We break down the dangers of this drug addiction to the young addict in your life in the plainest terms.
 We want them to understand the risks they’re imposing on their overall health.